jatin7/springbootcass-basic/README.md

 ## Rest API Port

-The embedded Tomcat web server port number can be changed from "server.port" configuration in "application.properties" file
+The embedded Tomcat web server port number (default 8080) can be changed from "server.port" configuration in "application.properties" file.

 ```
 server.port=8088